coronin/ccic8/index.md

 ![Prof. Daru Lu](https://raw.githubusercontent.com/coronin/ccic8/93edf4fbe8cc2b428254f0883174d0cff5145f17/sponser-logo/drlu.jpg){: style="height:125px;float:left;padding-right:0.67rem"}

 **Chair: Daru Lu**
 <br/>Professor Lu is an instructor of genetics, one of the well recognized national top-quality courses.
-He is the chief editor of several textbooks, including Medical Molecular Genetics and Gene Therapy.
-He got recognized as a National Outstanding Teacher.
-He won the Science and Technology Award for Chinese Youth.
-He is a fellow in the National Millions of Talents Project.
+He is the chief editor of *Medical Molecular Genetics*, *Gene Therapy*, and several other textbooks.
+He got recognized as a *National Outstanding Teacher*.
+He won the *Science and Technology Award for Chinese Youth*.
+He is a fellow in the *National Millions of Talents Project*.
 <div style="clear:both"></div>

 ## Links